 ARTICLE III.
-REVIEW OF COMPLAINT BY CHIEF JUDGE
+REVIEW OF A COMPLAINT BY THE CHIEF JUDGE

-11. Chief Judge's Review
+11. Review by the Chief Judge

-(a) Purpose of Chief Judge's Review.
-When a complaint is identified by the chief judge or is filed, the chief judge must review it unless the chief judge is disqualified under

-Rule 25.
-If a complaint contains information constituting evidence of misconduct or disability, but the complainant does not claim it as such, the chief judge must treat the complaint as if it did allege misconduct or disability and give notice to the subject judge.
-After reviewing a complaint, the chief judge must determine whether it should be:

-- (1) dismissed; - (2) concluded on the ground that voluntary corrective action has been taken; - (3) concluded because intervening events have made action on the complaint no longer necessary; or - (4) referred to a special committee. - (b) Chief Judge's Inquiry.
+- (a) Purpose of Chief Judge's Review.
+When a complaint is identified by the chief judge or is filed, the chief judge must review it unless the chief judge is disqualified under Rule 25.
+If the complaint contains information constituting evidence of misconduct or disability, but the complainant does not claim it as such, the chief judge must treat the complaint as if it did allege misconduct or disability and give notice to the subject judge.
+After reviewing the complaint, the chief judge must determine whether it should be: - (1) dismissed: - (2) concluded on the ground that voluntary corrective action has been taken; - (3) concluded because intervening events have made action on the complaint no longer necessary; or - (4) referred to a special committee. - (b) Inquiry by Chief Judge.
 In determining what action to take under Rule 11(a), the chief judge may conduct a limited inquiry.
-The chief judge, or a designee, may communicate orally or in writing with the complainant, the subject judge, and any others who may have knowledge of the matter, and may obtain and review transcripts and other relevant documents.
+The chief judge, or a designee, may communicate orally or in writing with the complainant, the subject judge, and any others who may have knowledge of the matter, and may review transcripts or other relevant documents.
 In conducting the inquiry, the chief judge must not determine any reasonably disputed issue.

+(c) Dismissal.

-Any such determination must be left to a special committee appointed under Rule 11(f) and to the judicial council that considers the special committee's report. - (c) Dismissal. - (1) Permissible grounds.
-A complaint must be dismissed in whole or in part to the extent that the chief judge concludes that the complaint: - (A) alleges conduct that, even if true, is not prejudicial to the effective and expeditious administration of the business of the courts and does not indicate a mental or physical disability resulting in the inability to discharge the duties of judicial office; - (B) is directly related to the merits of a decision or procedural ruling; - (C) is frivolous; - (D) is based on allegations lacking sufficient evidence to raise an inference that misconduct has occurred or that a disability exists; - (E) is based on allegations that are incapable of being established through investigation; - (F) has been filed in the wrong circuit under Rule 7; or - (G) is otherwise not appropriate for consideration under the Act. - (2) Impermissible grounds.
-A complaint must not be dismissed solely because it repeats allegations of a previously dismissed complaint if it also contains material information not previously considered and does not constitute harassment of the subject judge.
+- (1) Allowable grounds.
+A complaint must be dismissed in whole or in part to the extent that the chief judge concludes that the complaint: - (A) alleges conduct that, even if true, is not prejudicial to the effective and expeditious administration of the business of the courts and does not indicate a mental or physical disability resulting in inability to discharge the duties of judicial office;